Gisberta Salce Júnior: Early life

 Angelina Muro Salce and Gisberto Salce, Gisberta's parents, had eight children.
-Gisberta was assigned male at birth, and was named after her father, Gisberto, with the nickname "Júnior" at the end to signify this.
-Later, Gisberta Salce dropped her birth name and adopted the name by which she is known today, in order to affirm her gender identity.
+Gisberta was the youngest, and was named after her father, Gisberto.
+She was nicknamed "Júnior".
+She would later feminize her given name, from Gisberto to Gisberta.

-According to her sister Jacine Salce, who was 12 years old when Gisberta was born, she had “a mimosa skin, very white” and always "really liked to dance".
-Jacine also says that Gisberta wore her sister's clothes and that she considered Gisberta to be her "toy doll."
-Gisberta Salce, according to her sister, "liked to play with the girls and we didn't care".

-Mother Angelina came to feel that something was wrong with the newest member of the family.
-One day, for that reason, Gisberta was taken to a doctor and told that she was like that because of "excessive pampering".
-The girl grew up and, at the age of 14, after her father died, she warned her mother that she “was going to be a woman”.

-Gisberta Salce had a feminine gender expression when around her friends; however, when in the presence of her family, she opted for clothes that were more "gender neutral".
-At the age of 18, she decided to leave the country and leave for France after news surfaced of discrimination and transphobia-motivated deaths in Casa Verde, São Paulo.
+According to her sister Jacine, 12 years her senior, she had “delicate, very white skin” and "really liked to dance".
+Jacine said that Salce regularly wore her sister's clothes and that she considered Gisberta to be her "toy doll."
+According to her sister, Salce "liked to play with the girls and we didn't care".
+While Salce was still a child, her mother expressed concern over her behavior.
+At some point, she was taken to a doctor and told that she was like that due to "excessive pampering".
+At the age of 14, after her father died, she told her mother that she “was going to be a woman”.
+Salce was known to wear girl's clothes when visiting friends; however, around her family, she opted for clothes that were more "gender neutral".
+At the age of 18, she decided to leave the country for France after news surfaced of homophobic discrimination and murders in Casa Verde, São Paulo.

-She temporarily returned to Brazil, underwent hormone replacement therapy, got silicone applied and other feminising procedures done on her face.
-She spent two years in France and then moved to Portugal, settling in Porto, where she would spend the last 20 years of her life.
+She temporarily returned to Brazil for hormone replacement therapy, silicone breast implants and other feminizing procedures.
+She spent two years in France before moving to Portugal and settling in Porto.